SmileiPIC/Smilei/doc/Sphinx/code_structure.rst

 - ensuring a good cache memory efficiency at L3 and L2 levels.

 The patch is not the smaller decomposition grain-size.
+The patch can be decomposed into bins as shown in :numref:`bin_decomposition`.

 .. _bin_decomposition: